raunak971/distributed-admm-quadratic-problem/README.md

 # This repo has solution for distributed-admm-quadratic-problem

-Please download the required packages in julia.
+Please download the required packages in  main julia environment.